genglefr/my-gallery/README.md

 `npm run package-osx`

 # Installers
-Support of windows and OS X installers is on-going, but yet bug free.
+Support of windows and OS X installers is on-going, but not yet bug free.
 Command lines are:

 `npm run install-win`<br>
 `npm run install-osx`